firesidetoolkit/firesidetoolkit.github.io/index.md

 Open this folder to find GUI_Test2.sln.
 Clicking on this will open the Toolkit in Visual Studios.
 Hit the "Start" button to run the program!

+(Our Project uses the Windows Visual Studio compiler and is therefore illegal to distribute.
+The above instructions would be how to download the project if we were legally able to do so.)

 <!--Support Page
 Documentation/Videos explaining how to use the system-->
 ## Support